 - Many wats (temples) require long pants to go inside.
 Dress as conservative as possible when visiting the temples.

-- Never turn your back on a Buddha statue.
+- Never turn your back on a Buddha statue — that includes to take selfies!

 - Some monks do not eat after noon.
 Refrain from eating or snacking around them in the afternoon.